 A: Yes, Commission staff believe municipalities have the authority to determine and train their poll workers on "changes in laws, rules and procedures affecting the performance of their duties."
 Wis.
 Stat. § 7.15(1)(e).
-The Commission also determined that the Governor's Executive Order requiring face coverings in public applies to poll workers.
 If face coverings are required, municipal clerks' training for their poll workers should instruct them that one of the new procedures being implemented for health and safety of both voters and fellow inspectors is that everyone is required to wear a face covering when they work.
 This change would be considered part of an overall strategy to incorporate public health procedures during the COVID-19 pandemic into previously established election procedures, like wiping down equipment, providing single use pens, using social distance markings on the floor, or modified line management to keep voters appropriately spaced out.
 If a municipality chooses to require a face covering for its poll workers, it should be part of the new procedures implemented and trained on by the clerk.